-The Breach of Computer Security crime in the state of Texas gives police the right to arrest you if they believe you accessed a computer, computer network, or computer system without the consent of the owner.
+The Texas Breach of Computer Security law gives police the right to arrest you if they believe you accessed a computer, computer network, or computer system without the consent of the owner.

 Have you been charged with Breach of Computer Security?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Breach of Computer Security is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 33 “Computer Crimes.”
-Learn more detailed information about the Breach of Computer Security offense below.
+The Penal Code classifies the Texas Breach of Computer Security law under Title 7 “Offenses Against Property,” Chapter 33 “Computer Crimes.”
+Learn more about the Texas offense of Breach of Computer Security below.

 What is the current Texas law about Breach of Computer Security?